bholeneha/bholeneha/README.md

 - 🔭 I’m currently working on ... two side projects - social calender app and a itinerary builder app.
 - 🌱 I’m currently learning ...
 Ruby on Rails on ![Udemy](https://img.shields.io/badge/Udemy-A435F0?style=for-the-badge&logo=Udemy&logoColor=white)
-- 👯 I’m looking to collaborate on ...
-Any full stack projects
+- 👯 Currently not looking to collaborate.
+Got plenty on my plate haha
 - 📫 How to reach me: ...
 Email: connect@nehabhole.com
 - ⚡ Fun fact: ...
 I went on a 2 week solo roadtrip in US in 2019 - exploring Arizona, New Mexico and Utah.
 I am obessed with the state of Utah and have been there 4 times. :)